DheepthaRajesh/dheeptha_rajesh/README.md

 # Dheeptha Rajesh - portfolio
 Portfolio that contains all projects I have undertaken over the years
-Different projects are present in different branches of this repository
+The projects are present in different branches of this repository